-1 "they do not, and will not during the term of this financial assistance award, operate any 2 programs that advance or promote DEI, DEIA, or discriminatory equity ideology in violation 3 of Federal anti-discrimination laws."
-Agencies that run afoul of this directive are subject to clawback of grant funds and liability for misrepresentation under the False Claims Act, which 4 5 imposes a civil penalty of treble damages and carries the potential of criminal liability.
+49 NEW: Trump Admin Withholding Nearly \$1 Billion in Funding for Head Start-Crunching Centers Nationwide and Forcing Devastating Closures, U.S. Senate Comm.
+On Appropriations (Apr.
+16, 2025), clawback of grant funds and liability for misrepresentation under the False Claims Act, which imposes a civil penalty of treble damages and carries the potential of criminal liability.
 See 31 U.S.C. § 3729.
-On April 25, 2025, news sources reported that documents related to the 6 7 President's budget described Head Start as having a "radical" curriculum and should be 8 eliminated due to its diversity, equity, and inclusion programming.48
+On April 25, 2025, news sources reported that documents related to the President's budget described Head Start as having a "radical" curriculum and should be eliminated due to its diversity, equity, and inclusion programming.50

-9 176.
-Defendants' actions disrupt-and are designed to disrupt-the ability of Head 10 Start agencies to provide quality service to children and parents.
-They are part and parcel of 11 Defendants' unlawful policy of winding down the Head Start program without Congressional 12 approval.
+- 183. On May 2, 2025, public reporting revealed Defendants' plan to terminate dozens of research projects intended to improve the operations of Head Start programs, such as how to retain more educators.
+Head Start is an evidence-based program.
+Terminating the research, which supports its continual improvement, reflects Defendants decision to disinvest in the program.51 - 184.
+Defendants' actions disrupt-and are designed to disrupt-the ability of Head Start agencies to provide quality service to children and parents.
+They are part and parcel of Defendants' unlawful policy of winding down the Head Start program without Congressional approval.